 Users can create reports to view performance by week, quarter, month, or a specific date range.

-How do I Create Teams in Google Ad Manager?
+How do I Create Teams?

 Teams allow you to give and restrict access to users on a granular level.